 With its rich history and diverse outdoor activities, Albuquerque makes a unique vacation destination for visitors of all ages.
 Nestled between the peaks of the Sandia Mountains and ancient Native American pueblos, Albuquerque boasts sunny blue skies more than 310 days a year, plus one-of-a-kind sites and experiences year-round.
-One of the oldest cities in North America isn’t standing still, however—there are plenty of new ways to explore ABQ throughout the fall.
+One of the oldest cities in North America isn’t standing still, however—there are plenty of new ways to explore ABQ throughout the winter.

 Albuquerque is nearing completion on its 50-mile bicycling, running and walking loop that connects more than 400 miles of existing bike paths.
 The loop brings trail users through some of the city’s most popular destinations: beginning in downtown, along the Riverside Trail up to the Paseo Del Norte, on to Balloon Fiesta Park and along the Sandia Mountains.